Introduction

 Whilst inboxes have evolved over the years, tracking pixels have not.
 Modern email clients like Gmail and Apple Mail prioritise a speedy reading experience.
 And to do that, they preload emails in the inbox so that when you click on them they’re ready instantly.

 The pixel isn’t flagged when the email is opened, just when it’s downloaded.
-This is often why you see 3 or 4+ opens per email - not because your email was so wonderfully written that they’re re-reading it (sadly), but because the recipients email inbox is reloading it.
+This is often why you see 3 or 4+ opens per email in your CRM - not because your email was so wonderfully written that they’re re-reading it (sadly), but because the recipients email inbox is reloading it.

 Tracking pixels are also flagged when your email is scanned for spam.
 Just like when an email is preloaded, email clients load everything in the message so that it can be properly evaluated for spam, scams, phishing or something else.